-Add the spinach and cook, stirring frequently, until the spinach is fully wilted and greatly reduced in volume.
-Remove the pan from the heat and set aside.
+- Add the spinach in handfuls and cook, stirring frequently, until the spinach is fully wilted and greatly reduced in volume.

-Whisk the milk, eggs, creme fraiche or sour cream, salt, pepper, and nutmeg together in a medium bowl.
-Set aside.
+- Whisk the eggs, yogurt, milk, salt, pepper, and nutmeg together in a medium bowl.

 Assemble and bake:

-Place the baked tart on a rimmed baking sheet (to catch any filling overflow).
+- Place the chilled crust on a rimmed baking sheet (to catch any filling overflow).

-Spread the caramelized onions in an even layer across the bottom of the baked crust.
+- Spread the caramelized onions in an even layer across the bottom of the crust.